Workshop created in 1980

 In our workshops, Kah Lan and Chang Gan shape the envelopes with four hands into a precision ballet.
 Each fold, each bonding surface is meticulously laid out, transforming itself into a meditative activity that the Imprimerie du Marais's workshop enjoys in as others would do origami.
 Their dexterity is unparalleled to produce the 1,200 envelopes that will reveal, protect and shelter your event.
 Sometimes slowed down by the demands of a crumpled material, a sensitive double fold, a fragile lining, their patience is matched only by the complexity of the designs.
 Precious little hands, they are to your invitations what seamstresses are to the workshops of the Couture.

-When a mark is embossed on an envelope.
-Always with the idea of a wax stamp, the pastes of the envelopes can be embossed with a logo, an address or a coat of arms.
-It is then certain that a clip, a tool as unique as it is precious, has gone through the process, sealing the paper of a brand that also expresses its attention to detail.
-Existing envelopes are suitable on a triangle paste, envelopes in production can be struck over their entire surface, spectacularly or in detail on one side.
+Still with the idea of a wax seal, the envelope pastes can be embossed with a logo, an address or a coat of arms.
+The envelopes in production can be struck on their entire surface, spectacularly or in detail on one side.

-Envelope liners bring sophistication to the most precious packages and place the envelope in a protective cushion.
-The lining paper can be a tinted tissue paper, a tissue paper printed with your brand name, a paper with a colour or texture as unique as Japanese paper.
-The issues of glueing and folding are always sensitive, we work to perfect them, we prototype, exchange and perfect together.
-The order of the operations is key, the glances on the finishing touches are decisive.
+Lining envelopes brings sophistication to the most valuable mailings and places the mail in a protective cushion.
+The liner paper can be a tinted tissue paper, a tissue paper printed with your brand, a colored paper or a texture as unique as a Japanese paper.
+The issues of collage and folding are always sensitive, we work to perfect them, we prototype, exchange and perfect together.
+The order of the operations is key, the looks on the finishes decisive.